 Because of the lower alloying element requirements for duplex steels, they are often lower in cost than traditional stainless alloys and because of the higher strength, thinner sections of duplex steel may be used, reducing both cost and weight.
 However, duplex steels are prone to the precipitation of intermetallic phases because of their higher molybdenum and chromium content.
-More specifically, the sigma phase is a hard phase, and has a negative impact on the corrosion resistance and toughness.
+More specifically, the sigma phase is a hard phase and has a negative impact on corrosion resistance and toughness.
 If an excess of the sigma phase is present, the alloy properties are reduced below values which are practical for use.

 In the analysis described in this application note, duplex steel alloy samples were subjected to heat treatments at one of three temperatures (800°C, 900°C, and 1000°C) for 2 hours then prepared for EBSD analysis.
-TEAM™ Pegasus was used to collect, manage, and analyze data from the three samples.
+Pegasus was used to collect, manage, and analyze data from the three samples.

 Figure 1.
 EBSD patterns from the a) ferrite, b) austenite, and c) sigma phases

 The EDS count rate is used to establish a dwell time, which generates a statistically significant number of EDS counts per pixel during mapping data collection.
 The EBSD camera exposure is then automatically set to this dwell time by the software to improve the quality of the collection pattern.
 For EBSD-only mode, optimization modes are also available.
-Figure 2 shows a screenshot of the review mode.
-The three datasets can be easily accessed for review in the Project Content panel.

 Here, a greyscale image quality (IQ) map is integrated with a colored phase map.
 However, there are other map versions available.
-For instance, Figure 3 illustrates a blended EDS map indicating the various processing temperatures, providing some indication of phase distribution.
+For instance, Figure 2 illustrates a blended EDS map indicating the various processing temperatures, providing some indication of phase distribution.

 The quantitative microstructural results are displayed in Table 1.
-When the annealing temperature was increased, the percentage of sigma phase was reduced.
+When the annealing temperature was increased, the percentage of the sigma phase was reduced.
 This is in coincidence with an increase in the average size of the grain.
 It is known that when grain size increases, strength decreases, and therefore, the two competing mechanisms need to be controlled.
-In this particular case, the size of grain is required to be small enough to offer strength high enough for a specific application, and at the same time, the sigma fraction has to remain low enough to offer sufficient corrosion resistance and toughness.
+In this particular case, the size of the grain is required to be small enough to offer strength high enough for a specific application, and at the same time, the sigma fraction has to remain low enough to offer sufficient corrosion resistance and toughness.

 Table 1.
 Microstructural results vs. annealing temperature